Skip to main content

 Using Azure OpenAI?
 Set the usual environment variables (AZURE_OPENAI_API_KEY, AZURE_OPENAI_ENDPOINT) and update the config’s provider/model entries before running.

 3. Use a modern version of Python.
-The SDK is tested with Python 3.10 and newer.
+The SDK is tested with Python 3.10 and newer (the repo is developed with Python 3.13).

 Step 1 – Run the Quickstart Task